Understanding NBA Game Scores

-This a crucial part of betting on the NBA:
+Understanding how an NBA game scores is a crucial part of betting on the NBA.

 Each NBA game consists of four 12-minute quarters, with a half-time after the second.
-During the game, players can score either one, two, or three points for every basket they make, depending on where they score from on the court.
-Two-pointers are scored from closer range, roughly 22 feet and in, while shots behind beyond that are worth three points.
+During the game, players can score either one, two, or three points for every basket they make, depending from where on the court they made the basket.
+Two-pointers are scored from a closer range, roughly 22 feet and in, while shots beyond that spot are worth three points.

-The difference between these two scoring numbers are separated by a three-point line.
-You can get one point from making a free throw, awarded to a player who is fouled when taking a shot or when a team is in the bonus after the other team committed too many fouls.
+The difference between these two scoring numbers is marked by a three-point line.
+You can get one point from making a free throw, which is awarded to a player who is fouled when taking a shot or when a team is in the bonus after the other team committed too many fouls.

-A free throw is a shot from 15 feet away, and the number of shots given correlates with how many points they could have scored if they made the shot and were fouled on.
-If you are fouled on a shot attempt, and it goes in, you still get one free throw, which can turn two points into three.
+A free throw is a shot from 15 feet away, and the number of shots allowed correlates with how many points the player could have scored if they had made the shot and were fouled on.
+If fouled on a shot attempt, and it goes in, you still get one free throw, which can turn two points into three.